O. G. S. Crawford: Foreign visits and Marxism

 Despite his socialist and pro-Soviet beliefs, Crawford believed in collaborating with all foreign archaeologists, regardless of political or ideological differences.
 In early 1938, he lectured on aerial archaeology at the German Air Ministry; the Ministry published his lecture as Luftbild und Vorgeschichte, and Crawford was frustrated that the British government did not publish his work with the same enthusiasm.
 From there, he visited Vienna to meet with his friend, the archaeologist Oswald Menghin; Menghin took Crawford to an event celebrating the Anschluss, at which he met the prominent Nazi Josef Bürckel.
 Shortly after, he holidayed in Schleswig-Holstein, where German archaeologists took him to see the Danevirke.

 In 1939, Crawford was involved in photographing the excavation of the Sutton Hoo Anglo-Saxon ship burial in Suffolk.
 He was present on the site from 24 to 29 July 1939, and took 124 photographs.
-Several of his photographs are used in the British Museum's display of Sutton Hoo artefacts, but he was not originally credited; this may may be due to the lack of recognition for certain types of archaeological labour, such as photography.
+Several of his photographs are used in the British Museum's display of Sutton Hoo artefacts, but he was not originally credited; this may be due to the lack of recognition for certain types of archaeological labour, such as photography.
 His photographs recorded the excavation process as well artefacts recovered during the dig, such as the Anastasius Dish.
 A photographic record of an archaeological excavation was novel at the time.

 In the late 1930s he began work on a book titled Bloody Old Britain, which he described as "an attempt to apply archaeological methods to the study of contemporary society" and in which he was heavily critical of his homeland.
 It examined 1930s Britain through its material culture, with Crawford reaching the judgement that it was a society in which appearances were given greater importance than value, with clothing, for instance, emphasising bourgeois respectability over comfort.
 He attributed much of this to the impact of capitalism and consumerism on British culture.
 The work fitted within an established genre of 1930s publications which lamented the state of British society, in particular the quality of its food and manufactured products as well as its increasing suburbanisation.
 By the outbreak of the Second World War the work had become less marketable due to its unpatriotic nature, and when in 1943 Crawford proposed it to Methuen Publishing they turned it down; he gave copies to a few friends, but never published it.